Larry Walker: National Baseball Hall of Fame

 Noted of Walker's proper swing balance by the authors of Lau's Laws on Hitting, "don't be fooled into thinking that all of his glowing statistics are the result of playing at Coors Field.
 He posted some superb numbers in Montreal, too."
 Former AL batting champion George Brett offered on playing at Coors that "you have to adjust to what the ballpark offers you.
 The reason I hit the way I do is [Kauffman] Stadium — the big outfield and the turf.
 You play half your games there."
 Mike Piazza, who finished second to Walker in the 1997 NL MVP voting, commented the same year that "Walker is a great player having a great year.
 He plays in a great hitter's park, and I think it's unfortunate that some of their players don't get the credit they deserve because of that."

-Walker was elected into the National Baseball Hall of Fame in 2020 in his 10th and final year of eligibility; he was named on 304 of the 397 ballots (76.57%) cast by the writers.
+Walker was elected into the Baseball Hall of Fame in 2020 in his 10th and final year of eligibility; he was named on 304 of the 397 ballots (76.57%) cast by the writers.
 He became only the second Canadian elected into the Baseball Hall of Fame after Ferguson Jenkins was elected in 1991.
 Walker is also the first Hall of Fame player to wear a Rockies cap on his plaque.
 He created a sensation by wearing a NASCAR-style SpongeBob SquarePants shirt during the video interviews to commemorate the announcement of his election, citing that he was not optimistic he would be elected to the Hall of Fame.
 Both Amazon and Walmart in its online apparatus were found to have sold out of the shirt shortly after the interview aired.
 The SpongeBob shirt that Larry Walker wore on the day he was elected was itself put in the Hall of Fame as part of an exhibit in 2021.